django/asgi_ipc/README.rst

 An ASGI channel layer that uses POSIX shared memory IPC as its backing store (only works between processes on the same machine).

-IPC is still a bit of a wild west of UNIX compatability, so if you find weird errors, please file an issue with details and exact system specifications.
-In partcular, this module is tested and works well on Linux kernels and the Windows Subsystem for Linux; it also works on Mac OS but will not be able to detect deadlock situations due to limitations in the kernel.
+IPC is still a bit of a wild west of UNIX compatibility, so if you find weird errors, please file an issue with details and exact system specifications.
+In particular, this module is tested and works well on Linux kernels and the Windows Subsystem for Linux; it also works on Mac OS but will not be able to detect deadlock situations due to limitations in the kernel.